 Celebrity Apple analyst Gene Munster has made his traditional Christmas announcement regarding the release of an Apple Television, next year.

-Business Insider IGNITION conference, Munster said that the Apple would release the Apple Television in November 2013.
+Talking at the Business Insider IGNITION conference, Munster said that the Apple would release the Apple Television in November 2013.

 At IGNITION 2011 Munster predicted that Apple would announce the Apple Television in 2012 with a release date of early 2013.